 🕒 Loading...
 Stockholm

-Calendar Icon Thursday, October 30 | 2025
+Calendar Icon Tuesday, December 23 | 2025

-Swedish Playlists for the Holiday Spirit
+Swedish Christmas Playlists for the Holiday Spirit

 The end of the year is here and we yearn for the white winter.
 It is almost like the way they celebrate Christmas Eve and New Year in every other country — the festive lights and red-white decorations surround you.
 Except, it’s freezing cold and the nights are darker and longer here.
-Yes, you know what I’m talking about – it’s Sweden!
+Yes, you know what I'm talking about - it's Sweden

-First playlist
+First Chirtsmas playlist

-Second playlist
+Second Christmas playlist

-If you think the holiday spirit does not end after the 24th.
-Then this next playlist is for you.
+If you think the holiday spirit does not end after the 24th, then this next playlist is for you.

 Further reading